rach0022/giftr-spa/README.md

 - [x] add Header js file that will build the header module that contains the multiuse add button (will add person, or gift depending on view)
 - [x] add a "refersh" button that will deselect the person
 - [x] choose colour scheme (sorta, may need more colours)
-- [ ] choose google fonts
+- [x] choose google fonts
-- [ ] host google fonts for offline usage
+- [x] host google fonts for offline usage (incase neetwork cant connect for some reason)

 ### Requirements:
 - [ ] All the functionality on one page